Ferguson PLC Announces Director/PDMR Shareholding

 Nature of the transaction

+1. The vesting of conditional shares granted in October 2018 under the Ferguson Group Long Term Incentive Plan 2015

-The grant of conditional shares under the Ferguson Group Performance Ordinary Share Plan 2019
+2. The disposal of shares stemming from the vesting of conditional shares granted in October 2018 under the Ferguson Group Long Term Incentive Plan 2015

 c)